DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-01-11-adding-a-school-when-javascript-is-unavailable.md

 eleventyComputed:
   eleventyNavigation:
     key: claim-funding-support-add-school-no-js
+    title: Adding a school when JavaScript is unavailable
 ---

 When a support user adds a school in Claim funding for mentors, we use an autocomplete to help users search for schools.